ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/tickets-marvel-avengers-virgin-media.markdown

 bg-image-second: "https://assets.expresslyapp.com/asset-cc17b406-df6d-4eee-8ab0-7d3b4ed32ca6.jpg"
 section1-content: "<p>Virgin Media has teamed up with Square Enix to bring you a UK\
   \ exclusive play of Marvel’s Avengers before it’s official release and we’ve got\
-  \ XX pairs of tickets to give away.You’ll be given a hero’s welcome as you play\
+  \ a pair of tickets to give away.You’ll be given a hero’s welcome as you play the\
-  \ the superheroes you love, months ahead of the game’s official UK release in May\
+  \ superheroes you love, months ahead of the game’s official UK release in May next\
-  \ next year.</p>\n<p>The exclusive Marvel’s Avengers gameplay event will include\
+  \ year.</p>\n<p>The exclusive Marvel’s Avengers gameplay event will include 30 minutes\
-  \ 30 minutes of gameplay, using the best gear for an optimal gaming experience.\
+  \ of gameplay, using the best gear for an optimal gaming experience.
+There’ll also\
-  \ There’ll also be Avengers costume displays, a Marvel’s Avengers Artwork Gallery,\
+  \ be Avengers costume displays, a Marvel’s Avengers Artwork Gallery, great giveaways\
-  \ great giveaways and experiential photo opportunities.</p>\n"
+  \ and experiential photo opportunities.</p>\n"
 section2-content: "<p>*  - Location: Victoria House, 37 Southampton Row, Holborn,\
   \ London, WC1B 4DA</p>\n<p>* - Session time: 12.30-13.30pm on Thursday 21st November</p>\n\
   <p>* - Please arrive 10 minutes before your session to guarantee entry and bring\